entrity/stackedit-computer-vision/papers-read/Detail/From 3D Scene Geometry to Human Workspace.md

 Binary tensor represents whether each block in discretized scene is occupied.
 3D correlation between scene and human computes the set of valid locations for a pose.

 Create set of *interaction blocks* showing where interaction surfaces or support surfaces must be present.
-3D correlation finds places where
+3D correlation finds places where pose is supported.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODAxMjQ4ODkwLC0xNzU0NDI3NDExXX0=
+eyJoaXN0b3J5IjpbLTE0MzUyMDU1ODEsLTE3NTQ0Mjc0MTFdfQ
+==
 -->